emmajanedrews/base-template/_posts/2018-04-18-what-should-you-know-about-home-inspections.md

 {% include pullquote.html %}

 One thing that you’re definitely going to need to consider is a radon test.
-In the Naperville area, it’s something that we see on a regular basis.
 The cost of this inspection is only a few hundred dollars, but the mitigation cost could range anywhere from $1,300 to $1,600.
 It’s a test I highly recommend.

 These are some of the key points you should know about home inspections.
-If you have any questions in the meantime, don’t hesitate to reach out and give me a call or send me an email.
+If you have any questions in the meantime, don’t hesitate to call or email me.
 I look forward to hearing from you soon.<br>&nbsp;